 Treatment

-Specific treatment does not exist, symptomatic treatment is carried out.
-The diagnosis is confirmed when antibodies to the virus are found in the patient's blood.
+Specific treatment does not exist, Treatment is symptomatic.
+The diagnosis is confirmed when antibodies to the virus are detected in the patient’s blood.

 Prevention

-• Refrain from consuming unpasteurized milk(there have been cases of infection with encephalitis by the alimentary route);
+• Avoid drinking unpasteurized milk(there have been cases of encephalitis infection through nutritional means);

-• Wear closed clothing when hiking in the forest, to the park or when traveling to the country.
-Long-sleeved jackets, trousers tucked into boots, collars tight to the throat.
-Be sure to take a hat with you so that the tick does not stick to the scalp.
+• Wear closed clothing when going into the forest, to the park or when traveling to the country.
+Jackets with long sleeves, trousers tucked into boots, collars that fit tightly to the throat.
+Be sure to take a hat with you to prevent the tick from sticking to your scalp.

-• Upon returning home, be sure to examine yourself for ticks;
+• Upon returning home, be sure to inspect yourself for ticks;

-• Use special sprays and ointments for scaring off organisms;
+• Use special sprays and ointments to repel organisms;

-• Examine pets, who could bring a tick on themselves;
+• Inspect pets who could carry a tick on themselves;

-• If a tick is found, it must be removed as soon as possible.
-The likelihood that he will be infected is small, but once again it does not hurt to be careful.
+• If a tick is found, it must be removed as quickly as possible.
+The likelihood that it will be infected is small, but once again it doesn’t hurt to be careful.

-The tick can be pulled out by swinging movements and under no circumstances should you crush it!
+The tick can be pulled out using swinging movements and under no circumstances should you crush it!
 Disinfect the wound with chlorhexidine, iodine or other disinfectant solution.
-A detected tick must be saved and taken for analysis to an infectious disease laboratory, if there is one in your locality.
+The detected tick must be preserved and taken for analysis to an infectious diseases laboratory, if there is one in your locality.

-• In the first three days after the bite you can go to the first-aid post, where (if available) antiencephalitis immunoglobulin can be administered.
-Remantadine also has antiviral effect.
-But such emergency prophylaxis does not give a complete guarantee that the patient will not get encephalitis;
+• In the first three days after the bite You can go to a medical center, where (if available) they can administer anti-encephalitis immunoglobulin.
+Remantadine also has an antiviral effect.
+But such emergency prevention does not provide a complete guarantee that the patient will not get encephalitis;

 • Get vaccinated against tick-borne encephalitis.
-At the moment, effective and high-quality vaccines against tick-borne encephalitis have been invented.
+Currently, effective and high-quality vaccines against tick-borne encephalitis have been invented.

 1. first;